 Total score: 4.5 / 5

-Unlike other MailerLite reviews, I can say it is one of the best choices for bloggers, small businesses, and senders that like a clean email interface.
-In particular, every Mailchimp user can find a good home at MailerLite.
+I can say it MailerLite one of the best choices for bloggers, small businesses, and senders that like a clean email interface.
+In addition, everyone that was thinking about Mailchimp can find a great home at MailerLite.

 Mailerlite is expert reviewed and recognised in the following categories.